1. What is the Spirit of Speyside Whisky Festival?

 Spirit of Speyside Whisky Festival, launched in 1999, invites whisky novices, enthusiasts and connoisseurs to discover the passion behind the world’s finest single malt whiskies in Speyside, the largest whisky producing region of Scotland.

-Now entering its 18th year, Spirit of Speyside Whisky Festival is attended by visitors from across the globe (37 countries and counting… ).
-It delivers a programme of over 500 inspired events - exclusive distillery tours, tutored tastings, talks, whisky auctions and fairs, outdoor adventures by foot, canoe or argocat, traditional ceilidhs, fine dining dinners, live music and crafts - and everything in between!
-Find our 2016 programme here.
+Now entering its 19th year, Spirit of Speyside Whisky Festival is attended by visitors from across the globe (37 countries and counting… ).
+It delivers a programme of almost 500 inspired events - exclusive distillery tours, tutored tastings, talks, whisky auctions and fairs, outdoor adventures by foot, canoe or argocat, traditional ceilidhs, fine dining dinners, live music and crafts - and everything in between!
+Find our 2017 programme here.

 The events are organised by the Festival and its many partners and members and this creates a very rich and diverse programme.
 In addition, a number of community groups organise events.